radinch/CE40477-ML/README.md

 # CE40477-ML
-Practical assignments for "Machine Learning" course at SUT
+This repository contains practical Jupiter notebook assignments of "Machine Learning" course in the Fall 2024 at Sharif University of Technology.